This week’s post will be on a reflection about 3 translators’ constraints: Space, NDAs and CAT tools.

 To recap, as a translator, I would advise any translator to be familiar with a few CAT tools.
 You may choose to use them or not, but being aware of what is used in the industry is always important.
 That’s part of business intelligence after all.
 However, bear in mind there are solely tools.
 It’s good to be able to use them but don’t depend too much on them (glossaries or TM) for your translations either, otherwise their use may prove to be at the cost of your abilities.

-I, for one, rely on my skills and like putting my translating skills to the test on a daily basis… There’s so much to learn and the way we see things change quite a lot over time.
-Since the brains is like a muscle, I am always on the lookout for improvement and fixed translations might be a trap… So beware and keep upgrading your skills!
+I, for one, rely on my skills and like putting my translating skills to the test on a daily basis… There’s so much to learn, and the way we see things change quite a lot over time.
+Since the brains is like a muscle, I am always on the lookout for improvement and fixed translations might be a trap!
+So beware and keep upgrading your skills!

 May those skills enable you to cast off the shackles of the constraints I have just exposed today!

 Well, that’s all for today.
 I haven’t covered all the constraints translators face on a regular basis but I might add a lot of data on the subject over time.
 I hope this post enabled you to understand the translator’s work a wee bit more.
-I will post more detailed info on CAT tools in later posts as well.
+I might post more detailed info on CAT tools in later posts as well.